|

 Be sure to apply the primer to a clean surface and allow 24 hours to dry before applying the second coat.
 We applied 2 coats of primer to ensure the stain color does not bleed through.

-applying cover stain primer with a brush to stained wooden trim large windows
+how to paint wood trim, applying cover stain primer with a brush to stained wooden trim large windows

 Step 4 – Lightly Sand Any Rough Primed Areas

 Depending on your wood and how thick you apply the primer, you may need to lightly sand with 120 sandpaper the dried primer to ensure a smooth application for the latex paint.
-We had a few primed areas that needed to be sanded.

 man priming large windows with paint primer in preparation for paint